Fetterman hospitalized for treatment of clinical depression

 “I believe with the proper care, which he will receive, that he’ll be back in our ranks, joining us soon,” he said.

-The situation comes just over a week after Fetterman was hospitalized after feeling lightheaded during the Senate Democratic retreat.
+The situation comes a little more than a week after Fetterman was hospitalized after feeling lightheaded during the Senate Democratic retreat.

 A Fetterman spokesman said at the time that test results showed no evidence that he suffered a seizure, with tests also showing that he did not suffer a second stroke in less than a year.